 - It is virtually identical from lender to lender and generally cannot be customized.

 What is an adjustable-rate mortgage?

-This means that the monthly payments can go up or down.
-Generally, the initial interest rate is lower than that of a comparable fixed-rate mortgage.
+This means that the monthly payments can go up or down throughout the life of the loan.
+Generally, the initial interest rate is lower than that of a comparable fixed-rate mortgage in the beginning.
 After the fixed-rate period ends, the interest rate on an ARM loan moves based on the index it’s tied to.

 The most popular adjustable-rate mortgage is the 5/1 ARM.
 The 5/1 ARM’s introductory rate lasts for five years.
 (That’s the “5” in 5/1.)
 After that, the interest rate can change once a year.
 (That’s the “1” in 5/1.)
-Some lenders offer 3/1 ARMs, 7/1 ARMs and 10/1 ARMs.
+Some lenders also offer 3/1 ARMs, 7/1 ARMs and 10/1 ARMs.

 Pros of an adjustable-rate mortgage

 - It has lower rates and payments early in the loan term.
 Because lenders can consider the lower payment when qualifying borrowers, people can buy more expensive homes than they otherwise could.